derekrdm95/Sparkify_PredictUserChurn/README.md

 ### Improvement
 - Feature Engineering: There are more interesting features that could be included in the models such as **whether they are free/paid users; whether they swtiched their services; what is their frequency and interval of using our product.**
 - Tunning Hyperparameter: Training GBT on a fairly large dataset could take quite a long time.
 Given more time, more and wider range of hyperparameters could be tested on for the best model such as **lossType, maxBins, minInfoGain**.

+### Reflection
+**Summary of Solution**
+To summarize the whole analysis, I built a machine learning model using pyspark to predict the user churn based on their log activity.
+By aggregating the data down to user-level engineering different features, training different machine learning models, tunining hyperparameter and cross validation to pick the best models, I finally picked the GBT models (maxDepth=5, maxIter=10) (Accuracy: 0.7816, F1 Score: 0.7416).
+Feature Importances were reported in the end.

+I find the project especially interesting because it's my first time to use spark.
+And I realize how many data records of an indivdual could be.
+A user could have hundreds of log records and therefore distributed computing is necessary.
+However, after we aggregate the data to user level.
+The size of the user sample actually is not very big.
+Therefore, it rely on us to use more robust evaluation score (f1 score) to train the model.